American Public Education (NASDAQ:APEI) Updates Q2 2022 Earnings Guidance

-American Public Education (NASDAQ:APEI – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
+American Public Education (NASDAQ:APEI – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of 0-$0.07 for the period, compared to the consensus earnings per share estimate of $0.22.
 The company issued revenue guidance of $150.00 million-$154.00 million, compared to the consensus revenue estimate of $153.48 million.

-A number of research firms recently weighed in on APEI.
-Truist Financial dropped their price objective on shares of American Public Education from $36.00 to $26.00 and set a buy rating on the stock in a report on Friday, March 4th.
-StockNews.com raised shares of American Public Education from a hold rating to a buy rating in a research note on Thursday, April 21st.
-Finally, Zacks Investment Research cut shares of American Public Education from a hold rating to a strong sell rating and set a $17.00 target price on the stock. in a research note on Tuesday, March 1st.
+American Public Education (NASDAQ:APEI – Get Rating) last released its earnings results on Tuesday, May 10th.
+The company reported $0.28 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.19 by $0.09.
+American Public Education had a net margin of 3.09% and a return on equity of 2.92%.
+During the same quarter last year, the firm posted $0.49 EPS.
+On average, equities research analysts anticipate that American Public Education will post 0.98 earnings per share for the current fiscal year.

-Several institutional investors and hedge funds have recently made changes to their positions in APEI.
-Canada Pension Plan Investment Board acquired a new position in shares of American Public Education in the fourth quarter worth about $134,000.
-Royal Bank of Canada boosted its holdings in shares of American Public Education by 21.6% in the second quarter.
-Royal Bank of Canada now owns 6,607 shares of the company’s stock worth $188,000 after buying an additional 1,173 shares during the period.
-Citigroup Inc. boosted its holdings in shares of American Public Education by 43.3% in the fourth quarter.
-Citigroup Inc. now owns 15,983 shares of the company’s stock worth $356,000 after buying an additional 4,827 shares during the period.
-Citadel Advisors LLC boosted its holdings in shares of American Public Education by 108.9% in the third quarter.
-Citadel Advisors LLC now owns 17,714 shares of the company’s stock worth $454,000 after buying an additional 9,233 shares during the period.
-Finally, Wells Fargo & Company MN boosted its holdings in shares of American Public Education by 19.2% in the fourth quarter.
-Wells Fargo & Company MN now owns 18,076 shares of the company’s stock worth $402,000 after buying an additional 2,915 shares during the period.
-96.55% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Royal Bank of Canada raised its holdings in shares of American Public Education by 9.5% in the 3rd quarter.
+Royal Bank of Canada now owns 7,234 shares of the company’s stock valued at $185,000 after purchasing an additional 627 shares in the last quarter.
+California State Teachers Retirement System grew its position in shares of American Public Education by 2.7% in the 4th quarter.
+California State Teachers Retirement System now owns 25,856 shares of the company’s stock valued at $575,000 after buying an additional 672 shares during the last quarter.
+Yousif Capital Management LLC grew its position in shares of American Public Education by 4.8% in the 1st quarter.
+Yousif Capital Management LLC now owns 17,305 shares of the company’s stock valued at $368,000 after buying an additional 795 shares during the last quarter.
+PNC Financial Services Group Inc. grew its position in shares of American Public Education by 10.1% in the 1st quarter.
+PNC Financial Services Group Inc. now owns 10,783 shares of the company’s stock valued at $230,000 after buying an additional 988 shares during the last quarter.
+Finally, JPMorgan Chase & Co. grew its position in shares of American Public Education by 2.4% in the 4th quarter.
+JPMorgan Chase & Co. now owns 50,789 shares of the company’s stock valued at $1,130,000 after buying an additional 1,203 shares during the last quarter.
+Institutional investors and hedge funds own 96.55% of the company’s stock.

 American Public Education, Inc, together with its subsidiaries, provides online and campus-based postsecondary education.
 The company operates through three segments: American Public University System, Rasmussen University, and Hondros College of Nursing.
 It offers 130 degree programs and 111 certificate programs in various fields of study, including business administration, health science, technology, criminal justice, education, and liberal arts, as well as national security, military studies, intelligence, and homeland security.